For inquiries and Dance Class times Please call 305-937-2513 or use our Contact form

 Acro is an especially challenging dance style for dancers as it requires them to be trained in both dance and acrobatic skills.
 Acro dancers must be in excellent physical condition as well, because acro is a physically demanding activity.
 Although acro is a popular dance style, many dance schools do not teach it, often due to lack of facilities or expertise needed for acrobatic training.

+Students are challenged with increasingly difficult tricks, contortion and partnering tricks.
 More advanced movements are introduced including handsprings, aerials, and other larger tumbling work.

 Modern dance encourages dancers to use their emotions and moods to design their own steps and routines.
 It is not unusual for modern dancers to invent new steps for their routines, instead of following a structured code of technique, as in ballet.
 Another characteristic of modern dance in opposition to ballet is the deliberate use of gravity.
 Whereas classical ballet dancers strive to be light and airy on their feet, modern dancers often use their body weight to enhance movement.
 A modern dancer rejects the classical ballet stance of an upright, erect body, often opting instead for deliberate falls to the floor.

 Modern dance explores movement, space, rhythm and the dancer’s own creativity with emphasizes on momentum, shapes and patterns.
 This form of dance is inspired by nature, music, art, and human emotions.There are many styles of Modern Dance Technique, including but not limited to Limon, Humphrey, Graham, and Horton.
 Each class ensures a strong foundation in technique and specific body conditioning for Modern Dance.

 Contemporary Dance can mean anything new and innovative.
 Most recently, many choreographers have been playing with the idea of mixing and fusing different, almost opposite styles of dance such as; hip-hop and lyrical, creating beautiful dances set to cool music.